surajmendhe5573/Todo-Auth/README.md

 7. Users can tag the todo to pin or make it their favorite.
 8. The user information and todo list are stored in MongoDB.

-4. Run `npm start` to start the server

 ## API Endpoints

 ### User